 praises of their new bike or other expensive pieces of gear.
 It takes a

-several months for a touring bike to reveal its downfalls.
+several months for a touring bike to revel its downfalls.
 Physical and mechanical

 problems related to touring bikes crop up after touring cyclists are already on

-the road and passed the point of no return.
+the road and past the point of no return.